 - As it's an old recipe, the ingredients are fairly traditional so there'll be nothing that you struggle to find.

 - It's a great dessert for making in advance.
 I tend to do the base and the chocolate/coffee centre the day before and then do the topping and decoration an hour or so before serving.

 - The decoration on the top is definitely high impact, low effort.
 You'll feel like a domestic goddess.
 Or god, of course.

-- You can serve it on its own (that’s how I like it), or with pouring cream (#2 teenage son always opts for this), or with extra Greek yoghurt (my lovely husband) or vanilla ice cream (Hella’s pick of the bunch).
+- You can serve it on its own (that's how I like it), or with pouring cream (#2 teenage son always opts for this), or with extra Greek yoghurt (that's my favourite) or vanilla ice cream (Hella's pick of the bunch).